 PRII NCIPLE 3 - BUSINESSES SHOULD PROMOTE THE WI ELLBEING OF ALL EMPLOY EES 1.
 Total Employees 7112 2. oyees hired on Temporary / Contractual / Il basis 1692 3.
 Perma anent Women Employees 2405 4.
-Perma anent Employees with Disabilities 31 5. byee Association that is recognized by gement No 6. percentage of your permanent employees is pers of this recognized employee association NA 7. e indicate the Number of complaints relating to sment in the last financial year and pending, a SI.
+Perma anent Employees with Disabilities 31 5. oyee Association that is recognized by gement No 6.
+7. e indicate the Number of complaints relating to sment in the last financial year and pending, a SI.
 No. Category No of complaints filed during the financial year No of complaints pending as on end of the financial year 1.
 Child labour / forced labour / involuntary labour NIL NIL 2.
 Sexual harassment 2 NIL 3.
 Discriminatory employment NIL NIL 8.
-What last ye percentage of your under mentioned employeear? ees were given safety & skill up- gradation training in the overed for basic Safety Fire & First Aid, Women's (b) Permanent Women Employees Training imparted on Women's Safety (c) Casual/Temporary/Contractual Employees Training imparted on Office and Project site safety (d) Employees with Disabilities Treated at par (no specifi with disability category) c training for Employees
+What last ye percentage of your under mentioned employeear? ees were given safety & skill up- gradation training in the (a) Permanent Employees • 100 % employees covered for induction • Trainings imparted on Fire & First / Safety, Electrical safety (b) Permanent Women Employees Training imparted on Women's Safety (c) Casual/Temporary/Contractual Employees Training imparted on Office and Project site safety (d) Employees with Disabilities Treated at par (no specifi with disability category) c training for Employees